 Keep Up the Good Work

 As you might expect, lead scoring is never finalized; the system can always be refined to more clearly reflect your ideal customer profile or expanded as you move into new markets.
 However, building a great lead-scoring system from the ground up can be a daunting proposition.
 The good news is you don’t have to build it yourself.
-Bay Leaf Digital has 7 years of experience in lead scoring and marketing automation.
+Bay Leaf Digital is a Saas marketing agency with 7 years of experience in lead scoring and marketing automation.
 We specialize in growing B2B SaaS and technology companies and are passionate about helping our clients grow to new levels.

 Contact us for a free consultation to learn how we can grow together